Skip to main content

 Anna Monus

-The HTTP protocol lets browsers and other applications request resources from a server on the internet, for example, to load a web page.
-HTTP/3 is the latest version of this protocol, which was published by the Internet Engineering Task Force (IETF) as a proposed standard under RFC 9114 in June 2022.
+The HTTP protocol lets browsers and other applications request resources from a server on the internet to load web pages.
+HTTP/3 is the latest version of HTTP, published by the Internet Engineering Task Force (IETF) as the RFC 9114 standard.

-It aims to make the web faster and more secure by providing an application layer over QUIC, a next-generation transport protocol running on top of the lightweight User Datagram Protocol (UDP).
-We’ll discuss the different network layers in depth further down in this article.
+HTTP3 aims to make websites faster and more secure by providing an application layer over QUIC, a next-generation transport protocol.

 The Chrome DevTools Performance tab is packed full of features that let you audit page performance in depth.
 You can use it to test both the initial load of your website as well as how quickly it responds to user input, as measured by Google's Interaction to Next Paint metric.